Lovers of history and charming old town squares will find plenty of things to do in Krakow.

 Despite the incredibly heinous history of Auschwitz and the fact that there are hundreds, if not thousands, of people visiting the memorial at any given time, the grounds are eerily peaceful.
 The red brick buildings, tree-lined streets, and vast sky above make for a somber, yet amicable atmosphere.
 A strange juxtaposition of the dreadful past and peaceful present, to be sure.

 Birkenau is about two miles from Auschwitz I. A former suburban town was transformed by Nazis into what was intended as a prison, but was ultimately the site where nearly 90% of all murders in the Auschwitz complex took place.

 Birkenau, with its railway tracks, was also the arrival and departure point for prisoners.
-Today visitors can see an actual train-car which was used to transport hundreds of prisoners, as well as buildings which housed prisoners while they were unknowingly awaiting death.
+Today visitors can see an actual train-car which was used to transport hundreds of prisoners, as well as buildings that housed prisoners while they were unknowingly awaiting death.
 There is also a recreation of the crematoriums which were used to burn the bodies of those who were murdered here.
-Finally, there is also a monument onsite which was erected in 1967 to pay tribute to those who lost their lives here.
+Finally, there is also a monument on site which was erected in 1967 to pay tribute to those who lost their lives here.

 Visiting Auschwitz Birkenau

 There is no admission fee to visit Auschwitz Birkenau and you can book a space online in advance here.
 However, it’s advisable to have a guided tour during your visit.
 The grounds are sprawling and information about the history of the concentration camp is sparse.
-When we visited we had an incredibly knowledgable guide who shared an a great deal of information about the history of Auschwitz during the tour.
+When we visited we had an incredibly knowledgeable guide who shared an a great deal of information about the history of Auschwitz during the tour.